JoeQuigley1/pp5-fe-bike-brothers/README.md

 ### Feature Planning

 -	Neutral colour scheme to make the site easy to view.
--	Navigation which is user friendly and available on all pages
+-	Navigation which is user friendly and available on all pages so users can easily access the desired page
 -	Restricted navigation for logged out users
 -	Full Navigation functionality for logged in users
 -	Posts – Logged in users can create edit read and delete bike related posts.